danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-15-codable_magic.md

 }
 ```

-This is a simple model, but even if your models contain a lot more stuff, and maybe property types that don't conform to `Codable`, this is basically how you do it.
+This is a simple model, but this is often the case for more complex types as well.
+If a model contains non-codable types, try adding the protocol to these types too.

-If your model contains non-codable types, you can either change the model or implement the `Codable` protocol for your non-codable types.
-For instance, a `Color` can extract its RGBA data.
+A type may have non-codable types that require custom code.
+For instance, SwiftUI `Color` doesn't implement this protocol, so if you have a type that contains it, you can either store more basic data like the hex code, of handle colors in a custom way.

 Happy encoding!